antarctica/bas-style-kit-docs/site/_patterns/service-unavailable.md

 * use technical jargon like '503' or 'resource unavailable'
 * use vague terms like 'we are making improvements'
 * use informal or humourous words like 'oops'
+* include information that is not known, or cannot be relied upon

 {% include topic-section-metadata.html
   title="Variants"